awslabs/assisted-log-enabler-for-aws/README.md

 ```
 python3 assisted_log_enabler.py -h
 usage: assisted_log_enabler.py [-h] [--mode MODE] [--all] [--eks] [--vpcflow]
-                               [--r53querylogs] [--cloudtrail]
+                               [--r53querylogs] [--s3logs] [--cloudtrail]
+                               [--single_r53querylogs] [--single_cloudtrail]
+                               [--single_vpcflow] [--single_all]
+                               [--single_s3logs] [--single_account]
+                               [--multi_account]

 Assisted Log Enabler - Find resources that are not logging, and turn them on.

 optional arguments:
   -h, --help            show this help message and exit
-  --mode MODE     Choose the mode that you want to run Assisted Log Enabler
+  --mode MODE           Choose the mode that you want to run Assisted Log
-                  in.
-Available modes: single_account, multi_account.
-WARNING:
+                        Enabler in.
+Available modes: single_account,
+                        multi_account, cleanup, dryrun.
+WARNING: For
-                  For multi_account, You must have the associated
+                        multi_account, You must have the associated
                         CloudFormation template deployed as a StackSet.
-See the
+See
-                  README file for more details.
+                        the README file for more details.

-Service Options:
+Single & Multi Account Options:
   Use these flags to choose which services you want to turn logging on for.

   --all                 Turns on all of the log types within the Assisted Log
                         Enabler for AWS.
   --eks                 Turns on Amazon EKS audit & authenticator logs.
   --vpcflow             Turns on Amazon VPC Flow Logs.
   --r53querylogs        Turns on Amazon Route 53 Resolver Query Logs.
+  --s3logs              Turns on Amazon Bucket Logs.
   --cloudtrail          Turns on AWS CloudTrail.

+Cleanup Options:
+  Use these flags to choose which resources you want to turn logging off
+  for.

+  --single_r53querylogs
+                        Removes Amazon Route 53 Resolver Query Log resources
+                        created by Assisted Log Enabler for AWS.
+  --single_cloudtrail   Removes AWS CloudTrail trails created by Assisted Log
+                        Enabler for AWS.
+  --single_vpcflow      Removes Amazon VPC Flow Log resources created by
+                        Assisted Log Enabler for AWS.
+  --single_all          Turns off all of the log types within the Assisted Log
+                        Enabler for AWS.
+  --single_s3logs       Removes Amazon Bucket Log resources created by
+                        Assisted Log Enabler for AWS.

+Dry Run Options:
+  Use these flags to run Assisted Log Enabler for AWS in Dry Run mode.

+  --single_account      Runs Assisted Log Enabler for AWS in Dry Run mode for
+                        a single AWS account.
+  --multi_account       Runs Assisted Log Enabler for AWS in Dry Run mode for
+                        a multi-account AWS environment, using AWS
+                        Organizations.
 ```

 ### Step-by-Step Instructions (for running in AWS CloudShell, single account mode)